ava-labs/avalanche-docs/docs/overview/getting-started/virtual-machines.md

 Virtual Machine (VM) framework.
 VMs define blockchains, and serve as application-level blueprints for how blockchains are created.

+Developers can implement VMs in any language, and use libaries and tech stacks that they're familiar with.
+Developers have fine control over the behavior of their blockchain, and can redefine the rules of a blockchain to fit any use-case they have.

 ## Validators

 All Avalanche validators as members of the Avalanche primary network are required to run three VMs:

-- Coreth: Defines the Contract Chain (C-Chain); supports smart contracts written in Solidity.
+- Coreth: Defines the Contract Chain (C-Chain); supports smart contract functionality and is
+- EVM-compatible.
 - Platform VM: Defines the Platform Chain (P-Chain); supports operations on staking and Subnets.
-- Avalanche VM: Defines the Exchange Chain (X-Chain); supports operations on Avalanche Native Assets.
+- Avalanche VM: Defines the Exchange Chain (X-Chain); supports operations on Avalanche Native Tokens.

 Validators are able to install additional VMs on their node to validate additional Subnets in the Avalanche ecosystem.
 In exchange, validators receive staking rewards in the form of a reward